 © Scott McGreal.
 Please do not reproduce without permission.
 Brief excerpts may be quoted as long as a link to the original article is provided.

-Other posts discussing intelligence related topics
+Other posts discussing intelligence and related topics

 Cold Winters and the Evolution of Intelligence: A critique of Richard Lynn’s Theory